equodev/equo-ide/README.md

 ## How it works

 Much of the complexity of downloading, running, and modifying the Eclipse IDE is caused OSGi and p2.
-Equo IDE cuts out this complexity by replacing p2 with plain-old maven, and replacing OSGi with a simple shim called [Solstice](https://github.com/equodev/equo-ide/tree/main/solstice).
-This makes it much easier to build, debug, and run Eclipse-based applications.
+Equo IDE replaces p2 and OSGi with a simple shim called [Solstice](https://github.com/equodev/equo-ide/tree/main/solstice).
+This makes it easier and faster to build, debug, and run Eclipse-based applications.